Sardinia is one of the most beautiful islands in the world. Do you dream of visiting it and don't want to miss the best destinations in Sardinia?

 1. Capo Carbonara

 The marine protected area of Capo Carbonara is one of the southernmost points of Sardinia and this is where our tour ends.
-The area offers unique and colourful landscapes, with rocky coasts, beaches, lagoons and green areas, all in an ecosystem that has a unique balance between different species.
+The area offers colourful landscapes with rocky coasts, beaches, lagoons and green areas, all in an ecosystem that has a unique balance between different species.

-A stretch of Sardinia characterized by the richness of plant and animal species that you can only find here, clear waters, which touch beaches and headlands along the entire coast.
+It is one of the best destinations in Sardinia, characterised by a wealth of plant and animal species that you can find only here and clear waters that touch beaches and headlands all along the coast.

 In Capo Carbonara, you can have fun between natural and underwater excursions.
 You can reach Porto Giunco from Capo Carbonara.
 Here there is an incredible natural landscape, i.e. a beach between two promontories, surrounded by centuries-old junipers and by the Notteri pond which is home to the famous pink flamingos.